In an era where subscription based services are king, Goby is one to seriously consider for your dental health.

 The 3 BIG Question about the Goby electric toothbrush

-If you want more detail, you can read our full Goby Toothbrush review further down the page or watch our video review.
+If you want more detail, you can read my full Goby Toothbrush review further down the page or watch my video review.

 1. Is there anything drastically wrong with this toothbrush?

 It has many of the basics of an electric toothbrush covered.

 The brush cleans well, feels good in the hand, has an OK battery life and is not bogged down with unnecessary features.

 It has a clean and fresh look and the subscription model on offer is simple and effective — we rate it as the best subscription toothbrush.

 Goby is a primarily subscription based electric toothbrush, if you are wishing to go on a subscription based service, see our Quip review as this is the best alternative.
 It is a tried and tested option with a few more packages and options open to you.
 It is similar in its approach, but Goby is a bit simpler.